-- White fruits and vegetables are high in dietary fiber, helping to protect you from high cholesterol and they may also lower your risk of stroke. - White fruits and vegetables may contain healthpromoting chemicals such as allicin, which may help lower cholesterol and blood pressure and may help reduce risk of stomach cancer and heart disease.
+- White fruits and vegetables are high in dietary fiber, helping to protect you from high cholesterol and they may also lower your risk of stroke. - White fruits and vegetables may contain healthpromoting chemicals such as "allicin", which may help lower cholesterol and blood pressure and may help reduce risk of stomach cancer and heart disease. - Some members of the white group, such as bananas and potatoes, are good sources of the mineral potassium.